Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 These challenges are meant to measure the skills you developed this term.

-Your goal is to make a project with JavaScrip and React.
+Your goal is to make a project with JavaScript and React.
 You will load data from a JSON file, create and display components, use state, and use Array.map to create a collection of components.

 Here is a screen shot of what you will be building.
 What you make should similar but doesn't need to look exactly like the image.